 His meteoric rise, thanks in large part to his fearless way with color, has made Patrick Mele a designer to watch.
 “I’m not afraid of color.
 I like bold statements with color.
 I like rich hues,” he proclaims.
 “I don’t tend to work a lot with muted or tertiary colors.
 I like crisp white, crisp black; I like crisp vibrant color as an overall statement.”

 So how does he do it?
-We scored a sneak peek at one of his latest design projects and asked him to decode his color choices, room by room, and the lessons started flowing in.
+We scored a peek at one of his design projects and asked him to decode his color choices, room by room, and the lessons started flowing in.
 Prepare to look at color in a whole new way.

 Lesson No. 1

 At first glance the home’s entryway looks like a riot of color, but after talking to Mele you realize he was actually working with a tight palette.
 “I wanted a lot of white, first of all, and then a mix of blue and orange,” he reveals.
 The secret?
 Working with various hues within each of these two complementary color families.
 His blues included “cobalt, turquoise, delft, navy.
 Within the orange family, corals, tangerines, grapefruits.
 Really rich hues, not muted.”